 - Draconians in Dragonlance wear armor frequently.

-- As part of the 3rd Circle of the Legend System's Dragon racial track, you gain a suit of armor, fluffed as having really hard scales.
+- Legend System: As part of the 3rd Circle of the Dragon racial track, you gain a suit of armor, fluffed as having really hard scales.
 What's interesting is that this armor can be enchanted like normal armor, allowing you to sense enemies, blast people to the ground and even slice nearby opponents up with your scales!
 Of course, nothing stops you from wearing armour before this, or even fluffing this circle as more traditional metal armor.

 - In The Legend of Spyro: Dawn of the Dragon, you will occasionally come across different pieces of dragon armor to wear; each piece has its own special ability, and collecting a full set will give you a bonus ability with it.